Răducanu Necula: Rapid București

 He was noticed by Rapid București's coach, Valentin Stănescu, who brought him to the Giulești team, giving him his Divizia A debut on 8 May 1966 in a 2–1 home loss to Siderurgistul Galați.
 In the following season, Stănescu used Răducanu in 24 league games, as the club won its first title.
 Afterwards he played four games in the 1967–68 European Cup, helping The Railwaymen eliminate Trakia Plovdiv and advance to the following round where they were eliminated by Juventus.
 In the following years, he won two Cupa României in the 1971–72 and 1974–75 editions, but played only in the 1972 final when under coach Bazil Marian he kept a clean sheet in the 2–0 win over Jiul Petroșani.
-He took part in Rapid's 1971–72 UEFA Cup campaign, playing all six games, as the team reached the round of 16, eliminating Napoli and Legia Warsaw, being defeated by the eventual winners of the competition, Tottenham.
-He also played all six games in the 1972–73 European Cup Winners' Cup campaign, helping the team reach the quarter-finals, eliminating Landskrona BoIS and Rapid Wien, being knocked out by Leeds United who reached the final.
+He participated in all six matches of Rapid's 1971–72 UEFA Cup campaign as the team reached the round of 16 by eliminating Napoli and Legia Warsaw before falling to the eventual tournament winners, Tottenham.
+He also played in all six games during the 1972–73 European Cup Winners' Cup, helping the team reach the quarter-finals by defeating Landskrona BoIS and Rapid Wien prior to their elimination by the eventual finalists, Leeds United.
 The following day after the 5–0 away loss to Leeds, the team had a meeting with the club's officials at which writer Eugen "Jean" Barbu, who was also at the game, participated.
 Barbu criticized the team for not having the devotion and the spirit of sacrifice as the English players, at one point talking directly to Răducanu who replied with a rhetorical question:"Well come on, Mr. Jean, do you write like Shakespeare?".
 For the way he played in 1970, Răducanu was placed second in the ranking for the Romanian Footballer of the Year award, then in 1976 being fourth.
 Răducanu was also a goalscoring goalkeeper, scoring three goals from penalty kicks in the 1973–74 Divizia A season against CFR Cluj, Politehnica Iași and Politehnica Timișoara.
 In the same season he became the first goalkeeper from Romanian football that was caught in offside in a game against Farul Constanța.
 However, the team was relegated at the end of that season, but he stayed with the club, scoring another four penalty goals in 30 appearances to help it get promoted back to the first division after one year.